Pardon The Interruption Co-Host; NBA Studio Analyst; Columnist, ESPN.com and The Undefeated

 Michael Wilbon is one of the nation’s most respected sports journalists and an industry-wide presence as a decorated sportswriter who broadened his career to include television, radio and new media.
-A co-host of ESPN’s Pardon the Interruption and an NBA studio analyst and contributor on ABC and ESPN, Wilbon left The Washington Post in December 2010 after 31 years to assume an expanded role as a host and contributor for ESPN.
+A co-host of ESPN’s Pardon the Interruption and an NBA contributor on ABC and ESPN, Wilbon left The Washington Post in December 2010 after 31 years to assume an expanded role for the network.

 Wilbon and his former Washington Post colleague, Tony Kornheiser, have co-hosted PTI since the show’s debut in October of 2001.
 Highlighted by the type of discussion and verbal sparring the two engaged in for years at The Post, the popular weekday sports news and commentary show features wide-ranging discussion of the day’s news and events.
-PTI earned Sports Emmy awards in 2009, 2016 and 2017 in the Daily Studio category and the show is among the industry’s most-watched studio shows.
+PTI earned Sports Emmy awards in 2009, 2016 and 2017 in the Daily Studio category and it is among the industry’s most-watched studio programs.

 Since being added to the NBA coverage in 2005, Wilbon regularly contributes to NBA news and information programming across ESPN platforms.
-He appears frequently on SportsCenter and weekly on ESPN Radio 1000 in Chicago, while also contributing to ESPN’s The Undefeated.
+He appears frequently on SportsCenter, NBA Countdown and weekly on ESPN Radio 1000 in Chicago, while also contributing to ESPN’s The Undefeated.

 In October of 2017, Wilbon received, along with Kornheiser, the National Press Club’s most prestigious prize, the Fourth Estate Award, which recognizes journalists who have made significant contributions to the field.
+In 2020, Wilbon was named the Curt Gowdy Media Award recipient for print journalism by the Naismith Memorial Basketball Hall of Fame and he was named to the National Sports Media Association (NSMA) Hall of Fame.
 In 2009, Wilbon was honored by the National Association of Black Journalists (NABJ) with the organization’s Lifetime Achievement Award.
 Two years earlier, he and Kornheiser received The Post’s prestigious Eugene Meyer Award, which recognizes employees who exemplify the principals embodied by the newspaper’s former owner/publisher.
 In 2001, he was recognized by Sigma Delta Chi, the Society of Professional Journalists, as the top sports columnist in America.
 In March of 2011, Wilbon was inducted into the D.C.
 Sports Hall of Fame for his coverage and commentary on sports in and around the Nation’s Capital.
 In 2015, he was inducted into the Chicagoland Sports Hall of Fame and the Northwestern University Athletic Hall of Fame in 2017.
 Wilbon received the fourth annual Sam Lacy-Wendell Smith award presented in 2018 by the Shirley Povich Center for Sports Journalism at the University of Maryland for his significant contributions to racial and gender equality in sports.

 Born and raised on the South Side of Chicago, Wilbon graduated in 1980 from Northwestern University, where he is now a member of the Board of Trustees, and where he was inducted into the inaugural class of the Medill School of Journalism’s Hall of Achievement in 1997.
 In June 2010 Wilbon delivered the commencement address at his alma mater.